servirtium/servirtium-java/README.md

 ![](Servirtium.svg?raw=true&sanitize=true)

-Servirtium == Service Virtualized HTTP (for Java) in a record/playback style
+Servirtium == Service Virtualized HTTP (for Java) in a record/playback style, with plain Markdown recordings

 Utilization of "Service Virtualization" is best practice towards fast and consistent test automation.
-This tech should be used in conjunction with JUnit/TestNG, etc.  Versus alternate technologies, Servirtium utilizes Markdown for recorded HTTP conversations, which aids readability and diffing.
-Those are helpful when Service Virtualization is participating in a **Technology Compatibility Kit**
+This tech should be used in conjunction with JUnit/TestNG, etc.  Versus alternate technologies, Servirtium utilizes Markdown for recorded HTTP conversations, which aids readability allows for diffing to quickly determine if contracts are broken.
+That last is an important aspect when Service Virtualization is part of a **Technology Compatibility Kit**

 ## Design goals